ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 Storing the menu or product catalog locally.
 Restaurant ones will also keep the kitchen displays and receipt printers working fine too.

-However there are limitations to what is accomplished this way.
+However, there are limitations to what is accomplished this way.
 Restaurant POS systems typically can't receive orders from kiosks or mobile apps while offline.
 They sometimes don't even interoperate between the POS terminals, e.g. Orders entered on one might not be visible on others because they each keep their own local cache.
 This is commonly seen with marking items as Out of Stock or unavailable.
 It doesn't synchronize this between registers when offline.

-So the geo-distributed client/server pattern is not suitable for these experiences.
+So, the geo-distributed client/server pattern is not suitable for these experiences.

 #### Separate Local Systems